 Covers the works of major Soviet and post-Soviet authors from 1917 to the present against the background of unfolding social and political development in the USSR and post-USSR.
 Students receiving credit in Russian will complete a research project using the Russian language.
 May be repeated for credit as topics and periods vary.
 Offered as ENGL 3306 and RUSS 3306; credit will be granted in only one department.
-Prerequisites: ENGL 3306-English majors must have earned a C or better in ENGL 3350 or must be concurrently enrolled in ENGL 3350.
-Non-majors must have earned a C or better in 6 hours of sophomore literature (ENGL 2303, ENGL 2309, ENGL 2319, ENGL 2329) or an A in 3 hours of sophomore literature (ENGL 2303, ENGL 2309, ENGL 2319, ENGL 2319, ENGL 2329).
+Prerequisites: English majors must have earned a C or better in ENGL 3333 and ENGL 3350.
+Non-majors must have earned a C or better in 3 hours of sophomore literature (ENGL 2303, ENGL 2309, ENGL 2319, ENGL 2329).